Delivering award-winning projects that drive community engagement, local spend and jobs for people across Scotland.

 Please select your region:

-Scape Procure Scotland has been established to reinforce our commitment to compliance, local delivery and community benefits across Scotland.
+Scape Procure Scotland, a dedicated Contracting Authority, has been established to reinforce our commitment to compliance, local delivery and enhance the levels of community benefits across the country.

 We are working with our public sector colleagues to make the best use of every investment, with our frameworks in Scotland being fully compliant with EU and Scottish procurement regulations.
 They are designed to deliver with speed, efficiency and community benefit across the length and breadth of Scotland.

 We are experienced with construction frameworks in Scotland.
 We’ve created over 1,100 affordable homes, refurbished fire stations and delivered new police consultation rooms country-wide.
 We’ve implemented major flood-prevention schemes, developed roads, airports and docks and provided sports facilities.
 In Edinburgh, we’re also planning repairs on the iconic North Bridge over Waverley Station.